VladZheleznyak/GPS-Collector/README.md

 You should now be able:

-- connect to YARD server via [http://localhost:8808](http://localhost:8808/docs/GpsCollector) to read the documentation
+- connect to YARD server via [http://localhost:8808](http://localhost:8808/docs/GpsCollector) to read the documentation.

 - send requests to the application http://localhost:9292, see details below.